Gugulethu-Nyoni/semantq-sms/README.md

 ## Usage

 The module exports a singleton `sms` object.
 It handles lazy-loading of the driver and configuration automatically upon the first request.

+A paylod template will be created that you can customise and use in your services.

 ### Basic Send
 ```javascript